 Early Years (ages 3-6)

-Every child deserved the best possible start in life and the support that enables them to fulfil their potential.
+The right programme can maximise your child’s development during this formative period while cultivating a life-long love of learning and self-inquiry.
+Every child deserves the best possible start in life and the support that enables them to fulfil their potential.
+This is what we offer in our Early Years education programme at Amity Amsterdam.
 Children's earliest experiences of learning lay the foundations, not only for later learning in school, but also for their self-confidence and belief in themselves as learners for their whole lives.

 - Social studies